-- Outside food without prior permission is not allowed in the school premises. - Students must come in time for all the meals. - Proper silence and discipline are to be maintained during the meals in the Mess. - Food items are not to be taken out of Mess. - All are expected to follow table manners. - Wastage of Food is not acceptable. - Suggestions/complaints can be communicated to student council members. - Dining hall maintains counter service and after the meal used plates, glasses and cutlery are to be disposed of properly in the hand wash area. - Students are expected to wash their hands before eating food in the hand wash area. - Allergy food counter for students is available which can be checked with the dining executive / supervisors.
+- Outside food without prior permission (from the Head of School, with valid medical certification) is not allowed in the school premises. - Students all are able to eat breakfast and lunch at school plus two snacks - Students must come on time for all the meals. - Good behaviour and discipline are to be maintained during meals in the Dining Hall. - Food items are not to be taken out of the Dining Hall. - All are expected to follow table manners. - Wastage of Food is not acceptable. - Suggestions/complaints can be communicated to student council members. - Dining hall staff maintain a counter service and after the meal used plates, glasses and cutlery are to be disposed of properly in the hand wash area. - Students are expected to wash their hands before eating food in the hand wash area. - An allergy food counter for students is available which can be checked with the dining executive / supervisors.

-School Lockers
+24. School Lockers